-6.0 Single Audit Requirements
+5.1 Single Audit Requirements

 OMB Circular 133, "Audits of State, Local Governments and Non Profit Organizations" requires that certain organizations receiving federal awards, including pass-through awards, have annual audits.
-Details are contained in the Circular.
+Details are contained in the respective Circular.

-A copy of any Single Audit report shall be filed with the COUNTY within the timeframes prescribed by the Circular 133, or under the attached Agreement.
+A copy of any Single Audit reports must be filed with the County within the timeframes prescribed by the applicable Circular.

-7.0 Subcontracts
+6.0 SUBCONTRACTS

-CONTRACTOR shall not subcontract services without the prior written consent of the COUNTY.
+No CONTRACTOR shall subcontract services without the prior written consent of the County.

-CONTRACTOR shall provide COUNTY with copies of all executed subcontracts and shall be responsible for the performance of their subcontractors.
-At the sole discretion of COUNTY, CONTRACTOR may submit an electronic copy of executed subcontracts in preference to a hardcopy.
+CONTRACTOR shall provide County with copies of all executed subcontracts and shall be responsible for the performance of their Subcontractors.